faccon/rn-country-dropdown-picker/README.md

 ## Usage

-This component can be used as it is with any customization, just import and use
+This component can be used as it is without any customization, just import and use

 ```jsx